-Curricula Vitae
+2.2 Curricula Vitae

-- One summary resume per key person

-- Include:

-- Role

-- Relevant experience

-- Very summarised version of other experience

-- CVs (of Key Personnel) shall not be attached to the Proposal but shall be submitted separately in the dedicated Curriculum Vitae folder in esa-star.
+- CVs (of Key Personnel) shall not be attached to the proposal but shall be submitted separately in the dedicated Curriculum Vitae folder in esa-star. - The CVs should ONLY be included in the dedicated folder for CVs on Esa-Star.